-This research brief shares the results of a self-assessment of state-level policies around supporting babies' and toddlers' health and on-track development.
+This issue brief shares the results of a self-assessment of state-level policies around supporting babies' and toddlers' health and on-track development.
 Research demonstrates that when these policies are in place, babies and toddlers are more likely to thrive.

 Hundreds of North Carolina leaders have worked across sectors, geography, and the political aisle to co-create a blueprint for North Carolina to improve a key developmental milestone for young children—reading on grade-level by the end of third grade.
 The NC Pathways to Grade-Level Reading Action framework outlines expectations for the state’s child and family serving systems and actions to support children’s social-emotional health, ensure high quality birth-through-age-eight early learning environments, and create the conditions for every child to be in school every day.